ChandradithyaJ/InterpretingRust/README.md

 - CS21B033 Karthikeya

-**To run the interpreter on the different test files given, change the name of the test file (for example, test2.txt).**
+**To run the interpreter on the different test files given, change the name of the test file (for example, test2.txt).** <br>
 ` `A Git repo was used for version control: https://github.com/ChandradithyaJ/InterpretingRust